easegress-io/easegress/doc/reference/filters.md

 ## ResponseAdaptor

-The ResponseAdaptor modifies the original response according to the configuration before passing it back.
+The ResponseAdaptor modifies the input response according to the configuration.

-Below is an example configuration that adds a header named `X-Response-Adaptor` with value `response-adaptor-example` to responses.
+Below is an example configuration that adds a header named `X-Response-Adaptor` with the value `response-adaptor-example` to the input response.

 ```yaml
 kind: ResponseAdaptor